Petch62/dashy/docs/theming.md

 You can determine the variable used by any given element, and visualize changes using the browser developer tools (Usually opened with `F12`, or Options --> More --> Developer Tools).
 Under the elements tab, click the Element Selector icon (usually top-left corner), you will then be able to select any DOM element on the page by hovering and clicking it.
 In the CSS panel you will see all styles assigned to that given element, including CSS variables.
 Click a variable to see it's parent value, and for color attributes, click the color square to modify the color.
 For more information, see this [getting started guide](https://developer.mozilla.org/en-US/docs/Learn/Common_questions/What_are_browser_developer_tools), and these articles on [selecting elements](https://developer.mozilla.org/en-US/docs/Tools/Page_Inspector/How_to/Select_an_element) and [inspecting and modifying colors](https://developer.mozilla.org/en-US/docs/Tools/Page_Inspector/How_to/Inspect_and_select_colors).

 #### Top-Level Variables
 These are all that are required to create a theme.
-All other variables inherit their values from these variables.
+All other variables inherit their values from these variables, and can optionally be overridden.

 - `--primary` - Application primary color.
 Used for title, text, accents, and other features
 - `--background` - Application background color